VarLong/ReactNative_TestFramework/README.md

 (note 'npm i' does a node package manager install of all the packages as defined in the packages.json file.
 Once executed, it only need's to be re-executed if there is a change in packages.json file, or node_modules folder is deleted)

-Set up your individual Browser Labs credentials (Not needed if you use 'npm run test' commands with local platforms) :

-    cd configs
-    cp credentials.template.json5 credentials.json5

-Now edit `credentials.json5` with your browser Labs credentials.
-This file should be ignored by `git`, remain local to your set up, and should not be committed.

-If you don't have your own labs credentials, you can use Jared's account.
-Just don't touch any settings because this is the official automation account.
-LABS_USER: jaredjordan
-LABS_KEY: c4472bc7-16ad-4def-ab88-8143e6c82c82

 ## Shield File system

     ├── artifacts                       Reports, logs, screenshots, transpiled js